 Founded in 1893, Onward Neighborhood House originally served as a church, and then as a settlement house: a school, refuge, and community center where thousands of impoverished working immigrants could access vital social services as they strove to integrate into all facets of life in Chicago, their new home.
 In the early 20th Century, many needed food, clothing, and shelter, and Onward House responded.
 Today, adult education and affordable child care rank among the community’s greatest needs; Onward House is one of the only comprehensive adult education providers in Belmont Cragin, and one of the major providers of high-quality early childhood education.

 Onward Neighborhood House assists approximately 950 socioeconomically disadvantaged children and families (5,500 individuals) annually in Belmont Cragin and surrounding neighborhoods (Austin, Dunning, Hanson Park, Portage Park, Logan Square, Hermosa, and Montclare) through programs, services, community workshops, and events.
-The Belmont Cragin community is 65% Hispanic/Latino and primarily Spanish speaking, with 42% of that population born outside of the U.S. and 68% not yet citizens.
-According to the 2010 U.S. Census, Belmont Cragin has the third-largest population of “people who speak English less than very well” within the city of Chicago.
+The Belmont Cragin community is 78% Hispanic/Latino and primarily Spanish speaking, with 38% of that population born outside of the U.S.

 Photos: